-Operating our existing fleet of 10 nuclear power plants safely and reliably is Exelon’s first priority.
+Operating our fleet of 23 nuclear reactors safely and reliably is Exelon’s first priority.
 We continue to invest in these units to maintain reliability, extend operating life and maximize output.

-Exelon’s Dresden, Oyster Creek, Peach Bottom, Quad Cities, and Three Mile Island nuclear plants have all been granted license extensions by the NRC.
+Exelon’s Calvert Cliffs, Dresden, Ginna, Limerick, Nine Mile Point, Oyster Creek, Peach Bottom, Quad Cities, and Three Mile Island nuclear plants have all been granted license extensions by the NRC.